PRODUCT COMPARISONS

 End Using

-' Create fonts used for text objects
+' Create fonts for text objects

 Dim calibryBold As PdfFont = PdfFont.CreateFont(doc, "CalibriBold")